seanj06/Burgers-R-Us-P5/TESTING.md

 #### 12. [USER STORY: Checkout Models](https://github.com/seanj06/Burgers-R-Us-P5/issues/26)

-As a developer I can create checkout database models so that the correct user information is saved in thee database upon checkout
+As a developer I can create checkout database models so that the correct user information is saved in the database upon checkout

 This user story had a must-have label